pappykojo/pappykojo/README.md

 ## About Me 😎

-I work as a software engineer 💻and have a strong interest in all things coding, including web development 🌐, cybersecurity🔒, and everything in between.
+I'm a computer engineering student 💻and have a strong interest in all things coding, including web development 🌐, cybersecurity🔒, and everything in between.
 Making relevant and significant initiatives that address pressing issues and have a positive impact is my main objective.

 ## My Skills???